Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Characterization of the polarization synthesizer

 The rate of excitation by intensity noise and the rate of losses by collisions with the background-gas molecules are too small to be derived from the fit and, thus, are provided to the model as fixed parameters based on independent measurements: By holding atoms trapped in the optical lattice while they are continuously molasses cooled, we find that the background-gas-limited lifetime, $\tau_\text{coll}$, of atoms in our ultra-high vacuum apparatus is about $\SI{5}{\minute}$ ($1/e$).
-Moreover, from measurements of the spectrally resolved RIN (see Sec.~\ref{sec:PhaseNoisePSlattice}), \encapsulateMath{$\RIN^2_\text{R,L}(2\nu_\parallel)\approx \num{1.4e-14}$}, we estimate \cite{Gehm:1998} that the rate constant, $\Gamma$, characterizing the exponential heating by intensity noise is about $\SI{2e-3}{\second^{-1}}$, corresponding to an intensity-noise-limited ground-state lifetime, $1/R_{2\leftarrow0} = 4/\Gamma\approx \SI{26}{\minute}$.
+Moreover, from measurements of the spectrally resolved RIN (see Sec.~\ref{sec:PhaseNoisePSlattice}), \encapsulateMath{$\RIN^2_\text{R,L}(2\nu_\parallel)\approx \SI{1.9e-14}{1/\hertz}$}, we estimate \cite{Gehm:1998} that the rate constant, $\Gamma$, characterizing the exponential heating by intensity noise is about $\SI{1.3e-3}{\second^{-1}}$, corresponding to an intensity-noise-limited ground-state lifetime, $1/R_{2\leftarrow0} = 4/\Gamma\approx \SI{50}{\minute}$, where we also take into account the RIN of the counterpropagating laser beam forming the optical lattice, which has a similar value.

-Further, our model does not differentiate between excitations induced by phase noise from those produced by off-resonant scattering of lattice photons, since the excitation rates are, in both cases, independent of the atom's energy and simply add together in the Fokker-Planck equation.
-However, one can independently determine \cite{Stenholm:1986} the rate of excitations produced in the lattice direction by the recoil of the scattered photons, \encapsulateMath{$\dot{Q}_\text{rec}=(1+2/5) \gamma E_\text{rec}/(2\pi\hbar \nu_\parallel)$}, by knowing the recoil energy, \encapsulateMath{$E_\text{rec} =\hbar^2 k^2/(2m)$}, and the scattering rate of lattice photons, $\gamma$.
+Furthermore, our model does not differentiate between excitations induced by phase noise from those produced by the off-resonant scattering of lattice photons, since the excitation rates are, in both cases, independent of the atom's energy and are simply added together in the Fokker-Planck equation.
+However, one can independently determine \cite{Stenholm:1986} the rate of excitations produced in the lattice direction by the recoil of the scattered photons, \encapsulateMath{$\dot{Q}_\text{rec}=(1+1/3) \gamma E_\text{rec}/(2\pi\hbar \nu_\parallel)$}, by knowing the recoil energy, \encapsulateMath{$E_\text{rec} =\hbar^2 k^2/(2m)$}, and the scattering rate of the lattice photons, $\gamma$.
 By probing the spin relaxation induced by off-resonant scattering, we measure $\gamma \approx \SI{12.5}{\per\second}$.
-Thus, we obtain \encapsulateMath{$\dot Q_\text{rec} \approx \SI{0.025}{\quanta/\second}$}, which we provide to our model as a fixed parameter.
+Thus, we obtain \encapsulateMath{$\dot Q_\text{rec} \approx \SI{0.3}{\quanta/\second}$}, which we provide in our model as a fixed parameter.